vehicle-lab/VehicleLogPrivacy/VLogInsight/readme.md

+# VLOGINSIGHT: LLM Assisted In-vehicle App Log Privacy Analysis

+We present the corresponding artifacts of our work here for review and verification.
+Furthermore, we commit to open-sourcing all our work upon acceptance of the paper.

+## Private data Leakage Detection

+Here we present the detailed private data leakage detection result in the in-vehicle app logs of the 6 vehicle manufacturers, including:

+* User Information

+* Vehicle Information

-## Implementation & Usage Instructions of VLogInsight
+## VLogInsight

-* As a reference, we open-source a set of highly representative positive and negative examples for few-shot learning, especially those involving vehicle-specific scenarios.

-* We commit to open-sourcing the entire implementation of VLogInsight and usage instructions upon the acceptance of our work.
+Here we present the implementation and usage instructions of VLogInsight.